-A subtotal for each group (e.g., mainline, side street, pond) should be shown in the Summary of Earthwork for each earthwork operation (subsoil excavation, regular excavation and embankment).
+A subtotal for each group (e.g., mainline, side street, pond) should be shown in the Summary of Earthwork for each earthwork operation (subsoil excavation, regular excavation, and embankment).
 This summary should be shown on the Summary of Earthwork in the Estimated Quantities Report.
 See FDM 902 for information on Estimated Quantities Report.
+Specify and quantify material necessary to meet the drainage design requirements, such as select material beneath swales, on fill, and ponds designed to percolate runoff.